Pahiro/SuperSport2.bundle/README.md

 08-Sept-2017

 Selsta highlighted to me that each of the manifests generated through USP are DRM enabled and as a result, can't be transcoded into anything, nor would Plex be able to direct play the content.
+If Plex ever got around to supporting DRM enabled content, which seems unlikely, this could be something to look at again.

+My intention with this was not and will never be to provide illegal access to DRM protected content but was an attempt to provide an alternative player for Supersport content.
+To centralize my media consumption to Plex, as it's what I use for just about everything else.
+Was hoping to flesh out this channel with an EPG eventually as well.

+PS.
+DSTV uses Google's Widevine DRM protection.
+If you spot something in Plex's updates referencing Widevine, let me know. :)

 07-Sept-2017